Civilian Response to Active Shooter Events Train-the-Trainer

 Civilians who find themselves embroiled in such an event must be prepared to take immediate action to save their own lives before law enforcement arrives.
 The average response time for police response to an active attack event is three minutes.
 Without effective, preplanned response options for civilians at the scene of the attack, many victims can be seriously injured or killed during these three minutes.

 First responders and other professionals developing and/or utilizing a model response program.
-Anyone that intends to provide training for their employees, coworkers, friends.
+Anyone who intends to provide training for their employees, coworkers, friends.
 It is applicable to anyone from clergyman to store greeter.

 The ALERRT Center at Texas State University was created in 2002 as a partnership between Texas State University, the San Marcos, Texas Police Department and the Hays County, Texas Sheriff’s Office to address the need for active shooter response training for first responders.
 In 2013, ALERRT at Texas State was named the National Standard in Active Shooter Response Training by the FBI.